sourcery-ai/sourcery-vscode/README.md

 Would mean that the Assign If Expression & De Morgan's Identity refactorings are never shown.

+To make this even easier, we’ve set up the Sourcery Hub.
+Click on the Sourcery button in the status bar to bring up the Hub, click on settings, and you can toggle on and off individual types of suggestions

-### Skip refactorings
+### Skip suggestions

-You can also choose to have Sourcery not review or refactor specific files, paths, or individual functions.
+You can also choose to have Sourcery not review specific files, paths, or individual functions.

 To ignore a path or a file, add the paths or files as items in a list underneath the `ignore` setting in the `.sourcery.yaml` file.

 For example: